AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/edit-record-types.md

 ---
 title: Edit record types
 description: You can edit record types after they have been saved.
-Record types are the objec types of Adobe Maestro.
+Record types are the object types of Adobe Maestro.
 hidefromtoc: yes
 hide: yes
 ---